Staycation boating fun for all the family

 Tim and Sue Cox, owners of SeaSports Southwest, tell us why learning together as a family can be so beneficial:

 “With older children, it can be a great bonding experience that unites the whole family in the thrill of being out on the open ocean together, with the confidence of being under the instruction of an experienced RYA Instructor.
-This can open up a whole new world of fun days out for families if they decide to get their own powerboat, with the confidence that everyone on board has the skills to get involved safely.”
+This can open a whole new world of fun days out for families if they decide to get their own powerboat, with the confidence that everyone on board has the skills to get involved safely.”

 Inland Waterways